alexyao2015/wireguard-boringtun/README.md

 A config can be bind mounted to /etc/wireguard/wg0.conf or environment variables can be used for configuration.

+# yaml

+A yaml config file can be used to generate a wireguard file.
+Use `.client.yaml` and `.server.yaml` for an example of the configurable variables.

 ## Environment Variables

 Server mode is enabled if LISTEN_PORT is defined.